Istiak-Alam/Datacamp-Projects/Python Projects/Bank Marketing Campaign Data Analysis/README.md

 ## Acknowledgements

-Dataset from UCI Machine Learning Repository; analysis and code by [Your Name].
+Dataset from UCI Machine Learning Repository; analysis and code by ISTIAK ALAM.

 ---